King’s Day in Amsterdam: A Colorful Celebration of Dutch Culture

 Historically it was a day for children

-In the past, when Queen’s Day fell on August 31st, coinciding with the end of the school summer break, it quickly became a beloved day of festivities for children.
+In the past, when Queen’s Day was celebrated on August 31st, coinciding with the end of the school summer break, it quickly became a beloved day of festivities for children.

 “I remember as a child that Juliana, her late husband Prince Bernhard and the children were all standing on a podium in front of Soestdijk Palace,” Frank tells us.
 “The people were passing by with music and they gave flowers, and across the whole country we had festivities for children.